Key Takeaways

 Questions To Ask When You’re Ready To Buy

 When you sit down with an advisor to discuss purchasing an annuity, you might find it helpful to have some questions prepared.
-Here are some potential questions to ask your advisor to help determine whether an annuity is right for you:
+Here are some potential questions to ask your advisor to determine how an annuity can help you:

 - What is the current interest rate?